1. What is docetaxel?

 How long will I have docetaxel for?

-For primary breast cancer, 3 to 6 treatment cycles are usually given.
+For primary breast cancer, you’ll usually have 3 to 6 treatment cycles.

-For locally advanced and secondary breast cancer the number of cycles will vary depending on the individual.
+For locally advanced and secondary breast cancer the number of cycles will vary depending on your individual situation.

 5. Side effects of docetaxel